RiRah123/iTunes-Search-API-App/README.md

 ![JSON](https://img.shields.io/badge/JSON-black?style=for-the-badge&logo=JSON%20web%20tokens)

 ## Project Summary
 The `iTunes Search API App` is a GUI Application built in JavaFX, which displays a gallery of 20 artwork images based on the search query results of the iTunes Sarch API.
 When the application starts up, an initial set of images is displayed, corresponding to a provided default query.
-However, if the user would like a set of images relevant to a praticular query, then they may enter that query on the provided text field and click the `Update Images` Button.
-Additionally, a play and pause mode is integrated into the app
+However, if the user would like a set of images relevant to a praticular query, then they may enter that query onto the provided text field and click the `Update Images` Button.
+Additionally, a play and pause mode is integrated into the app.
+By default, play mode is turned on, where a random image on screen will be replaced with another random image from the query result.
+If the user would turn off play mode, then they press the 'Play/Pause' button on the top right-hand corner.

 <br>
 <p align="center">